adnane-o/awesome-ginf/README.md

 ## Experiences
 > Have an awesome story/experience with writing your first app, or programming in general and want to share it with us?
-> Or even more than that, want to talk about something specific that can't be categorised ?
+> Or even more than that, want to talk about something specific that can't be categorized ?

 > Cool, we are excited to hear from you.